jakewhite8/notecards-server/README.md

 ### Built With

 The server is built with the Go web framework, Gin.
-It uses GORM to interact with the Postgres database hosted on a Amazon RDS.
+It uses GORM to interact with the Postgres database hosted on an Amazon RDS.

 * [![Go][Go]][Go-url]
 * [![Gin][Gin]][Gin-url]